Weeds, weeds and more weeds

 They excitedly went to the store and bought a lot of seeds and several plants.
 They came home and planted everything in nice, neat rows.

-Then they started watering.
-Exactly what all of those weed seeds that were just tilled up were waiting for.
+Then they started watering… This is exactly what all of those weed seeds that were just tilled up were waiting for.
 By the time the seeds had sprouted the ground was also covered with lots and lots of tiny weeds.

 Because they had never gardened before, they had no idea which ones were seeds and which ones were weeds.